Adventure game: Visual novels (1990–present)

-A distinct form of Japanese adventure game that eventually emerged is the visual novel, a genre that was largely rooted in Portopia Serial Murder Case, but gradually became more streamlined and uses many conventions that are distinct from Western adventures.
+A distinct form of Japanese adventure game that eventually emerged is the visual novel, a genre that was largely rooted in The Portopia Serial Murder Case, but gradually became more streamlined and uses many conventions that are distinct from Western adventures.
 They are almost universally first-person, and driven primarily by dialog.
 They also tend to use menu-based interactions and navigation, with point and click implementations that are quite different from Western adventure games.
 Inventory-based puzzles of the sort that form the basis of classic Western adventures, are quite rare.
 Logic puzzles like those found in Myst are likewise unusual.
 Because of this, Japanese visual novels tend to be streamlined, and often quite easy, relying more on storytelling than challenge to keep players interested.

 Kojima's next graphic adventure production was Policenauts (1994), him returning to the genre following Metal Gear 2: Solid Snake's completion.
 Policenauts is a point-and-click adventure notable for being an early example of extensive voice recording in video games.
 The gameplay was largely similar to Snatcher, but with the addition of a point-and-click interface.
 Policenauts also introduced summary screens, which act to refresh the player's memory of the plot upon reloading a save, an element Kojima later used in Metal Gear Solid.

-From the early 1990s, Chunsoft, the developer for the NES version of Portopia, began producing a series of acclaimed visual novels known as the Sound Novels series, which went on to sell a combined total of more than 2 million units.
+From the early 1990s, Chunsoft, the developer for the Famicom version of The Portopia Serial Murder Case, began producing a series of acclaimed visual novels known as the Sound Novel series, which went on to sell a combined total of more than two million copies.

 The visual novel YU-NO: A Girl Who Chants Love at the Bound of this World, directed by Hiroyuki Kanno and released by ELF in 1996, raised standards in Japan with its elaborate storyline and music; heightened player expectations led to creative revitalisation in the genre.
 Its concepts influenced other visual novels, with their storytelling being affected by its mechanism of parallel story branches.